 Using in-situ road materials was also important because it is very challenging to haul aggregate materials through the mountainous region.
 Loaded haul trucks would be unable to climb the steep elevations.
 Additionally, by using existing road materials, significant fuel is saved by avoiding these costly hauling trips.

 The technology behind ROAD//STABILIZR® really impressed the committee.
-The unique multi-enzyme product was designed to aid with the workability, binding, and compaction of clay-based materials.
-The highly concentrated product contains enzymes, electrolytes, and surfactants, which work together to penetrate clay-based soils and alter the clay particles to become strong and semi-permanently bonded to each other.
+This unique product, an ionic based solution, was designed to aid with the workability, binding, and compaction of clay-based materials.
+The highly concentrated product contains organic catalysts, electrolytes, and surfactants, which work together to penetrate clay-based soils and alter the clay particles to become strong and semi-permanently bonded to each other.
 Once altered, the clay particles behave like a flexible cementing agent that locks the aggregate material in place.
 ROAD//STABILIZR® does all of this with absolutely zero environmental impact and provides long-term savings over the product life cycle in reduced maintenance fees and remaining accessible year-round.

 Microprojects funded the procurement and application of ROAD//STABILIZR® for two roads at Ngudzeni and Ekufikeni, which were constructed by local contractor Encakini Construction.
 Eco-Green Developers, specializing in the green building of roads and buildings, coordinated the delivery of the project and coordinated all stakeholders to ensure the projects were a success.